Skip to main content

 Installation

-Since the Windows 10 build version 1903 or higher the Windows Subsystem for Linux 2 (WSL 2) is available.
+Since the Windows 10 build version 1903 or higher the Windows Subsystem for Linux version 2 is available.
 The most important improvement for HEP is the FUSE support which allows us to mount the global file system, CVMFS.
 Full installation instructions can be found on the Official Microsoft Pages.

 The installation consists of four parts: